 As nearly half of D.C.’s privately-owned buildings may be affected, we wanted to highlight some of the new requirements for property owners.
 Plus, we’ve also highlighted a few energy savings strategies – like new custom commercial windows – that can help building owners comply with the new climate law.

-What Are the Requirements for Property Owners?
+What Are the New Climate Law Requirements for Property Owners?

 One way the climate law aims to cut greenhouse gas emissions is through building energy savings.